Ayanava2000/Sales-Analysis-of-a-Convenience-Store/README.md

 ## Summary of the findings

 The sales of Latte, Donuts and Wings showed more fluctuations than sandwiches and breads over the one year period.
-Although there is no seasonal trend visible from the data, there is certainly a strong influence of the pricing of these products on their sales.
-The price of donuts influenced the sales of Latte which is visible from April to August 2025.
+Although there is no seasonal trend identified in the data, there is certainly a strong influence of pricing of the products on their sales.
+From April 2025 onwards donuts and latte had a steady increase in sales.
+Additionally the price of donuts influenced the sales of Latte can also be identified.

 <div align="center">